-- (5a) The financial aid counselors for medical students are members of the UW-Madison Office of Student Financial Aid (OSFA). - (5b) The counselor assists students whose personal and family resources are not adequate to cover the cost of attending medical school. - (5c) The primary resources available through the office are low interest loans.
+- (5a) The financial aid advisors for medical students are members of the UW-Madison Office of Student Financial Aid (OSFA). - (5b) The SMPH Financial Aid and Financial Wellness team assists students with financial aid management and providing information on how to cover expenses.